Shared Research Facilities and Equipment

 More information/services:

-Tissue Micro Array (TMA) design and construction, tissue sectioning, H&E, IHC, multiplex IF, ISH staining using RNAScope, digital slide scanning and image storage, quantitative analysis of digital microscopy images.
+Processing, embedding, FFPE sectioning, Frozen sectioning, Tissue Micro Array (TMA) design and construction, H&E, special stains, IHC, multiplex IF, in situ hybridization (ISH and FISH), digital slide scanning and image storage, quantitative analysis of digital microscopy images, Pathologist consultation, Spatial Biology, spatial phenotyping.

 • Pathology/Histology